 Report Noise Nuisance

-You can also print your own noise nuisance record sheets
+Alternatively, you can also print your own noise nuisance record sheets

 Noise nuisance record sheets

-- A description of the noise and how it affects you in your home or garden
+- A description of the noise and how it affects you in your home

 - The dates the noise disturbs you

 - The times the noise starts and then stops

 The noise record sheets should cover three weeks.
 If the noise is still there after three weeks, you need to send the sheets to us.

 If we agree that the noise could be a statutory nuisance, we’ll investigate.
 An officer may visit your home to assess the problem or they may be able to install noise monitoring equipment.